f0rk3b0mb/bicWC/README.md

 the ip address as you can see above is 51.145.123.29

-What machine is was transmitted to the attacker?
+What machineid is was transmitted to the attacker?

 here will follow the tcp steam of one of the requests to the attacker as shown below  this time we will use the ip address filter <ip.addr == 45.15.156.72>